Nishijima-Shunji/DirectX12/README.md

 The `assets` folder contains sample resources (e.g. `korosuke.fbx` and `default.png`) used by the project.

+If precompiled shader objects (`*.cso`) are missing, the engine will now compile the corresponding HLSL files at runtime using `D3DCompileFromFile`.

 ## License

 No explicit license file is provided in this repository.
 Please contact the repository owner for licensing information if you wish to use the code in other projects.